- タウン情報

 Dear Valued Clients and Friends,

-Note: PCE deflator and real GDP statics were provided by the Bureau of Economic Analysis.
-CPI data and non-fam payrolls numbers were based on the US Bureau of Labor Statistics.
-The ISM manufacturing index was provided by the Institute for Supply Management.
+Note: US stock index and US treasury return data were provided by Charles Schwab and First Trust.
+Federal debt and federal budget deficit data is provided by St. Louis Fed and JPMorgan Chase Asset Management.
+The PCE deflator was provided by the Bureau of Economic Analysis.
+CPI and PPI data and non-farm payrolls numbers and other labor statistics were based on the US Bureau of Labor Statistics.
+US retail sales data was provided by the Census Bureau.
+The ISM service and manufacturing indices were provided by the Institute for Supply Management.